brightonyoung/tie-it-all-together/README.md

     d.
 Protected Routes *(411-8)*
     e.
 Does your api require Authentication?
 Store cookies when login in.
     f.
 If needed, Redux *(411-9)*
-3. Make sure you're using the URL to your hosted App
+3. Make sure you're using the URL to your hosted server app
 4. Host the React App in a Bucket - *(311-14)*
+5. Optionally, create a custom domain name for it.